dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top"><a href="#loggeduserupdate">LoggedUserUpdate</a></td>
 <td>

-DEPRECATED: Will be removed in MajorityWorld 2.10, use AccountUpdate instead.Updates data of the logged in user.
+DEPRECATED: Will be removed in DrikGallery 2.10, use AccountUpdate instead.Updates data of the logged in user.

 </td>
 </tr>